“Heads, Gold Wins; Tails, Gold Doesn’t Lose” – Jim Rickards

 Industrial demand is probably the main reason why we’ve seen silver outperform gold, as it has over the last year… part of that rise is definitely coming from industrial metals which have really been on a tear.
 If you look at copper prices, they’ve more than doubled since hitting a low-point last year.

-Hanson, like the Silver Institute, thinks investors should keep an eye on the green energy sector (especially solar and electric vehicles) as demand for these silver-heavy sectors continues to rise.2021, gold as investment, silver, silver price, zerohedge
+Hanson, like the Silver Institute, thinks investors should keep an eye on the green energy sector (especially solar and electric vehicles) as demand for these silver-heavy sectors continues to rise.2021, Featured, gold as investment, silver, silver price, zerohedge